getsentry/sentry-docs/docs/clientdev/context.rst

     Given a Sentry SDK object it should be possible to get a reference to the underlying context object for manual updating.
-This might not always be something that makes sense in the context of the language, so it's possible to hide this.
+This might not always be something that makes sense in the context of the language, so it's sometimes reasonable to hide this.

-    If it is possible in the language, then it's encouraged that this is a thread local accessor to not break concurrent environments.
+    If it is possible in the language, then it's encouraged that this be a thread local accessor so as not to break concurrent environments.
 For instance the Python SDK has a different context for each thread to support concurrent web frameworks and multithreaded environments.